lucaselblanc/pollardslambda/README.md

 #### Delay Of Distinguished Points

  When a walker begins traversing a path already explored by another walker, a collision will be delayed if the distinguished points filter condition is not met for both walkers.
 The delay will be overcome after the distinct points are recorded in the dp table.
-The higher the dp value, the greater the delay for a collision to be detected and recorded by the hashmap.
+The higher the dp value, the greater the delay for a collision to be detected and recorded by the hashmap, this inherent delay directly affects the algorithm's empirical k-factor.
+While the actual path convergence is dictated by the birthday paradox, the delayed detection forces walkers to perform additional operations before the collision is logged.
+Since the k-factor measures the total steps taken against the theoretical expectation, this DP overhead naturally inflates the final result..
 To mitigate this, it would be necessary to disable the dp filter, but this would cause excessive RAM usage and would not be worth the effort, and would ruin the performance.
 This delay is a necessary evil when using distinct points.

 Theoretical Calculus: